bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - Logo: A 70x70 pixel logo that represents the shipping carrier app

-- Configuration fields: If you would like connection options to be set up for your carrier, specify the properties you would like to use as connection options (see [Configuration Fields](#configuration-fields)).
+- Configuration fields:

+  If you would like connection options to be set up for your carrier, specify the properties you would like to use as connection options (see [Configuration Fields](#configuration-fields)).

+  We will then send you a `code` for each configuration option.
+API users will specify each `code` when they [connect your carrier to their store](#how-your-app-will-be-connected-to-a-store).
+BigCommerce will also include each `code` when we [request rates from your carrier](#provide-shipping-rates-to-bigcommerce) as properties under the `connection` object.

 ## What's Next?